American Organization of Nurse Executives

 AONE is proud to continue the work of Transforming Care at the Bedside (TCAB) with the new program Center for Care Innovation and Transformation (CCIT).
 The program serves as a resource for nurse leaders seeking to transform not only the way they care for patients, but also the culture in which they find themselves working, so that innovation and transformation become a daily pattern.

-The AONE Foundation was established in 2010 to support the research and educational priorities of AONE.
+The AONE Foundation was established in 2010 to support the research of AONE.
 Activities and programs include annual seed grants to fund nursing research projects and honoring nurse executives and researchers for their work to advance the field of nursing leadership.

 The AONE Credentialing Center (AONE-CC)—a division of the American Organization of Nurse Executives (AONE)—offers two Certifications: Certified in Executive Nursing Practice (CENP) and Certified Nurse Manager and Leader (CNML).
 The CENP is geared to nurse leaders who are engaged in executive nursing practice.
 The CNML, offered in partnership with the American Association of Critical-Care Nurses (AACN), is developed for nurse leaders in the nurse manager role.